1914 Stanley Cup Challenge series

-Paths to the Finals
+Paths to the championship

 Nearing the end of the season, the NHA made arrangements for the NHA champion to receive a challenge from the Sydney Millionaires, Maritime champions, ordered by the Stanley Cup trustees.
 As arranged by the NHA, the series would have taken place on March 9–11.
 After that, the winner would face off in a series with the PCHA champions in Toronto.
 NHA Season ended in a tie.
 So a two-game, total goals series was set for March 7 and March 11 to declare the NHA Champion and Stanley Cup Champion.
 Montreal and Toronto each hosted a game.
-Montreal won the first game, 2–0, then Toronto won the second game, 6–0, winning the total goals series 6 goals to 2.
+Montreal won the first game, 2–0, then Toronto won the second game, 6–0, winning the total goals series six goals to two.

 Because of the NHA playoff series, the series with Sydney Millionaires was postponed.
 After dispatching the Canadiens, the Blue Shirts series with Sydney was cancelled.
-Toronto agreed to play a best of 5 series against the Victoria Aristocrats of the Pacific Coast Hockey Association.
+Toronto agreed to play a best-of-five series against the Victoria Aristocrats of the Pacific Coast Hockey Association.
 A controversy erupted when a letter arrived from the Stanley Cup trustees on March 17, stating that the trustees would not let the Stanley Cup travel west, as they did not consider Victoria a proper challenger because they had not formally notified the trustees.
 However, on March 18, Trustee William Foran stated that it was a misunderstanding.
 PCHA president Frank Patrick had not filed a challenge, because he had expected Emmett Quinn of the NHA to make all of the arrangements in his role as hockey commissioner, whereas the trustees thought they were being deliberately ignored.
 In any case, all arrangements had been ironed out and the series was accepted.

 Several days later, Foran wrote to Quinn that the trustees are "perfectly satisfied to allow the representatives of the three pro leagues (NHA, PCHA and Maritime) to make all arrangements each season as to the series of matches to be played for the Cup."
+Thus ended the era of Stanley Cup series arranged by the trustees.